 - the kind of control students have over their role in authentic learning

-- the kinds of passions or interest based approaches that can be explored – a subscribed curriculum is becoming limiting and teacher-focused rather than comprehensive and student-focused
+- the kinds of passion- or interest-based approaches that can be explored as subscribed curriculum is shifting from being limiting and teacher-focused to more comprehensive and student-focused